BloomBooks/BloomDesktop/DistFiles/localization/README.md

     </pre>

 4. Verify that the modified xliff files are still valid, and fix any errors that may be found.
-   If you execute build/getDependencies-Windows.sh to get all the artifacts from TeamCity, then on Windows, the following command could be used in the git bash shell window:
+   This is done with the CheckOrFixXliff tool that is part of L10NSharp.
+This is available as a nuget package named L10NSharp.CheckOrFixXliff and can be installed by a "nuget install" command, followed optionally by moving the CheckOrFixXliff.exe and L10NSharp.dll files to a convenient location.

    <pre>
+       nuget install L10NSharp.CheckOrFixXliff
+       cp L10NSharp.CheckOrFixXliff.4.1.0/tools/* /c/bin

        for f in DistFiles/localization/*/*.xlf; do
            echo ==== $f ====
-           lib/dotnet/CheckOrFixXliff.exe --fix "$f"
+           /c/bin/CheckOrFixXliff.exe --fix "$f"
        done | tee check-xliff.log
    </pre>

-   On Linux, the shell command is almost the same:
+   On Linux, the bash shell commands are almost the same:

    <pre>
+       nuget install L10NSharp.CheckOrFixXliff
+       cp L10NSharp.CheckOrFixXliff.4.1.0/tools/* /home/steve/bin

        for f in DistFiles/localization/*/*.xlf; do
            echo ==== $f ====
-           /opt/mono4-sil/bin/mono lib/dotnet/CheckOrFixXliff.exe --fix "$f"
+           /opt/mono5-sil/bin/mono /home/steve/bin/CheckOrFixXliff.exe --fix "$f"
        done | tee check-xliff.log
    </pre>